nogibjj/John_Coogan_IndividualProject1/README.md

 75%     79.000000    2.000000
 max     82.000000    3.000000

+### Below is the result of the visualize function from the script which plots vehicle weight against mpg.
 ![Alt text](image.png)

 ### This is the front end of a potential CD pipeline which will quality control continuously developed code into a deployment environment.
 Future iterations will build on this baseline best practice and scale into projects of higher complexity.